manjakkadan/VELAR/readme.md

 ---

-# AI Tools Used
+## AI Tools Used

-## MediaPipe Hand Landmarker

-MediaPipe Hand Landmarker is the primary computer-vision component used by VELAR.

-It provides:

-* Hand detection
-* 21 hand landmarks
-* Hand tracking
-* Handedness classification
-* Real-time inference

-The MediaPipe model runs as part of the browser-based frontend.
+### 1. Claude

+Used for logic and problem-solving — working through the hand-tracking approach and gesture-recognition logic, structuring the detection pipeline, debugging issues, and drafting documentation.

+### 2. ChatGPT

+Used for code generation and implementation — writing and refining React components, MediaPipe integration code, error handling, and UI/responsive styling.

+### Validating AI Output

+One example: the initial AI-generated camera/canvas rendering caused a mirrored mismatch between the displayed video feed and the drawn landmarks.
+I diagnosed the root cause — the coordinate flip wasn't applied consistently — and worked with Claude to implement the fix.

-## AI-Assisted Development
+### AI-Assisted Development

-AI tools were used as development assistants during implementation for:
+Both tools were used as assistants during implementation.
+Suggestions were tested and modified before being integrated into the final application.

-* React application structure
-* UI development
-* MediaPipe integration
-* Debugging JavaScript errors
-* Hand-tracking logic
-* Responsive styling
-* Recording functionality
-* Error handling
-* Documentation

-The generated suggestions were tested, integrated, and modified during development.

 ---